apear9/rdwplus/cran-comments.md

 * \dontrun has been removed altogether in ...
 * All examples where we set par() have been modified such that we no longer set par().
 These are derive_flow.R,

-Addressing the "[ensuring] that [our] functions do not write by default or in [our] examples/vignettes/tests in the user's home filespace" comment:
+Addressing the "[ensuring] that [our] functions do not write by default or in [our] examples/vignettes/tests in the user's home filespace. ...

-[NEED TO CHECK THIS]
+Please only write/save files if the user has specified a directory in the function themselves" comment:

+* in get_watershed.R, the user can set the argument `out` to write a raster wherever they please.
+By default no file is written.
+Therefore there is no issue with the above comment.
+* ...

 ## Test environments